-- The annual accounts 2019, and particularly the section dedicated to risk factors in the Management Report. - Statement of Non-Financial Information.
-Sustainability Report 2019 - The Integrated Report 2019. - · Other sections of this Annual Corporate Governance Report.
+- Statement of Non-Financial Information-Sustainability Report 2020. - The Integrated Report. - Other sections of this Annual Corporate Governance Report.

-E.4.
-State whether the entity has a risk tolerance level, including tolerance for tax compliance risk.
+E.4 Indicate whether the entity has risk tolerance levels, including for tax risk.

 The Company's Board of Directors reviews and approves the risk tolerance level that is acceptable for the group on an annual basis.
-The General Risk Control and Management Policy, together with the policies that further develop and supplement it, qualitatively and quantitatively establish the annually accepted risk appetite, in a sufficiently detailed manner, both at the group level and at the level of each of its principal businesses and corporate functions.
+The General Risk Control and Management Policy, together with the policies that further develop and supplement it, qualitatively and quantitatively establish the annually accepted risk appetite, in a sufficiently detailed manner, both at the group level and at the level of each of its principal businesses and corporate functions, in accordance with the objectives established in the multi-year plan and the corresponding annual budgets.

-By way of complement, the Administration and Control Division, after considering such limits and guidelines, in order to verify the risk globally assumed in the annual profit and loss account, engages in a comprehensive probability analysis of the global risk remaining for the financial year at the time of approving the annual budget.
+By way of complement, the Management and Control Division, after considering such limits and guidelines, in order to verify the risk globally assumed in the annual profit and loss account, engages in a comprehensive probability analysis of the global risk remaining for the financial year at the time of approving the annual budget.